Vice President, Quality

 - FTE: 1

-- Assists the medical staff and administrative leaders, in updating internal quality standards.
+- Assists the medical staff, in updating internal quality and safety standards.

 - Monitors organizational outcomes against external benchmarks, evidence- based knowledge and industry best practice.

-- Monitors the effectiveness of information systems and data management processes supporting the measurement and assessment of major clinical quality & safety improvement activities and the Quality Assurance & Performance Improvement programs.
+- Monitors the effectiveness of information systems and data management processes supporting the measurement and assessment of major clinical quality & safety improvement activities and the Quality Assurance & Per.

 - Oversees the development and ongoing performance measurement, assessment and improvement of patient care processes and supports the Medical Staff and Board of Trustees in identifying process and outcome indicators that effectively measure the quality of patient care and service and reflect organizational performance.

-Minimum Experience: Three to five years’ experience in a senior management role in a hospital or major healthcare environment with experiences in performance and quality improvement, value-based care, analytics, accreditation and/or risk management and patient safety.
+Minimum Experience: Three to five years’ experience in a senior management role in a hospital or major healthcare environment with experiences in regulatory affairs & licensing, accreditation, performance and quality improvement, risk management or patient safety.